 ECA was obligated to drill all of the PUD Wells no later than March 31, 2014.
 As of November 30, 2011, ECA had met its drilling obligation and had drilled 52.06 Equivalent PUD Wells, calculated as provided in the Development Agreement.
+Consequently, the drilling support lien ECA had granted to the Trust in connection with the formation of the Trust to secure ECA's drilling obligations has been released.
 The Trust was not responsible for any costs related to the drilling of development wells or any other development or operating costs.
-The Trust's cash receipts in respect of the royalties is determined after deducting post-production costs and any applicable taxes associated with the PDP and PUD Royalty Interests.
-The Trust's cash available for distribution includes any cash receipts from the hedge contracts and is reduced by Trust administrative expenses and expenses incurred as a result of being a publicly traded entity.
+The Trust's cash receipts in respect of the Royalty Interests are determined after deducting post-production costs and any applicable taxes associated with the PDP and PUD Royalty Interests.
+The Trust's cash available for distribution includes any cash receipts from the floor price contracts and is reduced by Trust administrative expenses.
 Post-production costs generally consist of costs incurred to gather, compress, transport, process, treat, dehydrate and market the natural gas produced.
-Charges (the "Post-Production Services Fee") payable to ECA for such post-production costs on the Greene County Gathering System were limited to \$0.52 per MMBtu gathered until ECA has fulfilled its drilling obligation; thereafter, ECA may increase the Post-Production Services Fee to the extent necessary to recover certain capital expenditures in the Greene County Gathering System.
-Additionally, in the event that electric compression is utilized; in lieu of gas as fuel in the compression process, the Trust will be charged for the electric usage as provided for in the Trust conveyance documents.
+Charges (the "Post-Production Services Fee") payable to ECA for such post-production costs on the Greene County Gathering System were limited to \$0.52 per MMBtu gathered until ECA fulfilled its drilling obligation (which it did in November 2011); thereafter, ECA may increase the Post-Production Services Fee to the extent necessary to recover certain capital expenditures in the Greene County Gathering System.
+Additionally, in the event that electric compression is utilized in lieu of gas as fuel in the compression process, the Trust will be charged for the electric usage as provided for in the Trust conveyance documents.